Time According to Western Science

 It’s a form, a form of information.
 It’s both the carrier and the message, in a way.

-No, because information is what reduces uncertainty.
-And it has to be transmitted.
-There has to be a source, and there has to be a receptor, and the receptor’s uncertainty is reduced.
+No, because information is what reduces uncertainty, and it has to be transmitted.
+There has to be a source and a receptor, and the receptor’s uncertainty is reduced.

 Take the example of a crystal.
-You can have a bowl full of water below zero degrees, and if it’s very still, it doesn’t freeze.
-However, if you add just a drop of ice, just a small piece of crystal of ice, it will immediately crystallize.
+We can have a bowl full of water below zero degrees, and if it’s very still, it doesn’t freeze.
+However, if we add just a drop of ice, just a small piece of crystal of ice, it will immediately crystallize.
 It’s a kind of information about the structure that ice should have.

 But relativity all has to do with observers, doesn’t it?